tdanford/musee/README.md

 After that, your server should be running on [http://localhost:3000/](http://localhost:3000/) (or perhaps on a different port, if there was something already running on port 3000 on your machine).

-## Configuring a Presentation
+## Configuring a Museé

-At the moment, you can see an example configuration in the `example.json` file, located under the `pages` folder.
-Currently, this JSON document is loaded statically when NextJS compiles the page the first time; this means that if you change the file while the dev server is running, you'll have to restart the dev server to see the updates.

-(In the future, we'll load these configuration files dynamically rather than compiling them statically like this; see _Future Work_ below.)
+At the moment, you can see an example configuration in `public/arts/example.json`.

 Each JSON configuration file has a key, `steps`, whose value is an array of Musee Step objects.